tighten/jigsaw-site/source/docs/building-and-previewing.md

 ### Watching files for changes

-To compile the assets and keep watching your project for changes you can run the following command:
+To compile your site's assets and keep watching for changes, you can run the following command:

 ```bash
 npm run watch
 ```

-Your project will open at a localhost URL and any time any file changes in your project, Webpack will recompile your assets, and Jigsaw will regenerate your static HTML pages to `/build_local`.
+Now, any time a file changes in your project, webpack will recompile your assets and Jigsaw will regenerate your updated static HTML pages to `/build_local`.

-You can also watch a specific environment by running `npm run local`, `npm run staging`, or `npm run prod`.

 ### Previewing with PHP